19hours/sg-statutes/Acts/Road Traffic Act.md

 ### Markings of public service vehicles

-105\.—(1) Every public service vehicle licensed under this Part shall have permanently affixed thereto such plate or plates and such other markings for the purpose of identifying such vehicle as a public service vehicle as may be prescribed.
+105\.—(1) Every public service vehicle licensed under this Part shall have affixed thereto such plate or plates and such other markings for the purpose of identifying such vehicle as a public service vehicle as may be prescribed.

+[Act 10 of 2017 wef 01/07/2017]

 (2) On the expiry, suspension or revocation of any public service vehicle licence, the licence together with all plates or other markings issued in connection therewith shall be returned to the Registrar within 10 days after the expiry, suspension or revocation.